oposs/tl-docker/README.md

 process.
 In order to demo ThinLinc we get docker to run an entire linux system for us.
 For this to work, docker needs to run in `--privileged` mode.

 The ThinLinc client uses ssh to communicate with its server, with the `--publish` option you map the ssh port of the ThinLinc demo server to a port, accessible from the outside.

-You may also have to adjust your firewall appropriately.
-For now, keep the docker attached to the terminal `-t` to see all the messages it outputs to the console.
+Keep the docker attached to the terminal `-t` to see all the messages it outputs to the console.

 ```console
 docker run --privileged --name my-tl-demo --publish 9922:22 -t oposs/tl-ubuntu